benlaug/labgen-p/README.md

 $ ./LaBGen-P-cli -i path_to_IBMtest2/IBMtest2_%6d.png -o my_output_path -d -v
 ```

 With this last option, the processing will be slower as an estimation of the stationary background is generated after each frame in the graphical window.
-Here is an example of the execution of the program with the `-v` option:
+Note that, to improve the visualization, the quantities of motion are normalized according to the maximum quantity computed for the current frame.
+Here is an example of the program executed with the `-v` option:

 ![Screenshot](readme/screenshot.png)

-By default, all the items to visualize are gathered in a unique window.
+By default, all the items to observe are gathered in a unique window.
 If, for any reason, a graphical window per item is required, one can add the `-l` option along with `-v`:

 ![Screenshot](readme/screenshot-split.png)

 Finally, one can use the `-w` option to define (in ms) the time to wait between the processing of two frames when the visualization is enabled.
 This time is given to the `waitKey()` function of OpenCV.
 Consequently, the option `-w 0` means that you have to press any key to process the next frame.
 By default, the time is defined to 1 ms.

-Note that the program has been successfully tested on Debian-like GNU/Linux operating systems (compiled with `g++`) and macOS (compiled with `clang++`).
+The program has been successfully tested on Debian-like GNU/Linux operating systems (compiled with `g++`) and macOS (compiled with `clang++`).

 ## Citation